-As impressive as these figures are, what’s really significant about this last experiment is not merely how much money is potentially at stake when you dress yourself in a nice bespoke suit rather than sweatpants, but also that your own mental and physical performance can be altered by outward appearance.
-Indeed, in this study, the dominant effects of wearing a suit were evident not only in the financial outcomes, but also in the testosterone levels recorded in suit-wearing participants following the negotiations.
+As impressive as these figures are, what’s really significant about this last experiment is not merely how much money is potentially at stake when you dress in a nice bespoke suit rather than sweatpants, but also that your own mental and physical performance can be altered by outward appearance.
+Indeed, in this study, the dominant effects of wearing a suit were evident not only in the financial outcomes but also in the testosterone levels recorded in suit-wearing participants following the negotiations.

 In another equally intriguing case, researchers claim to have identified what they call “enclothed cognition.”
-No bespoke suits or sweatpants here, though; instead the researchers either clothed the test groups in simple white lab coats, or left them dressed normally.
+No bespoke suits or sweatpants here, though; instead the researchers either clothed the test groups in simple white lab coats or left them dressed normally.

 In the first round of tests, those who wore lab coats carried out their assigned tasks with greater care and precision than those who did not.
 Even more interestingly, though, lab coat-wearing participants in the second round were split into two groups.
-One group was told that the lab coats were “doctor’s coats,” the other group instead received what were referred to as “painter’s coats.”
+One group was told that the lab coats were “doctor’s coats,” the other group instead received what was referred to as “painter’s coats.”
 Those who believed that they were dressed as painters carried out the tasks with the same degree of care as those dressed normally in round one had done.
 Those dressed as doctors, however, performed the tasks with greater care than anyone.